tdr-autosync/mi-fork-django_rest_framework_jwt/docs/index.md

 Default is `False`.

-### JWT_REQUIRE_TOKEN_ID
+### JWT_TOKEN_ID

-Expect all tokens to have a `jti` token id claim.
+Configure whether tokens have a `jti` token id claim (and refreshed tokens have a `orig_jti` claim).

+May be set to:

+* `off`: do not include token id claims in tokens
+* `include`: add token id claims to tokens, but continue accepting old tokens without them
+* `require`: add token id claims to tokens, and reject tokens that lack them

-This claim has been included automatically since version 1.17.
+The default has been to include these claims since version 1.17, so when upgrading

-For new installations, please override the default and set this to `True`, as every token will have an id from the outset.
+For new installations, please override the default and set this to `require`, as every token will have an id from the outset.

-For existing installations, we recommend setting this to `True` once all of the valid tokens in your production environment were produced by version 1.17 or later.
-This will usually be after `JWT_EXPIRATION_DELTA` has elapsed from upgrading to version 1.17 or higher.
+For existing installations, when migrating from an older version (pre-1.17) or when changing the setting from `off`, we recommend setting this to `require` once all of the valid tokens have the id claims.
+This will typically be after `JWT_EXPIRATION_DELTA` has elapsed since upgrading or allowing id claims to be included.

-Default is `False`.
+Default is `include`.

 ### JWT_AUDIENCE